vitoska26/agrotech_project/README.md

 # Agrotech 2022 watering system project
 ## Project Goal
 We wanted to make an irrigation system that will automatically water the plants to keep the soil humidity regulated by our needs.
-We wanted to make the irrigation system specifically tuned for the different plants it is connected to because each plant is, like every life form, a bit different from the one next to him and we wanted to provide each plant with his own needs.
+The goal was to make an autonomous irrigation system that is specifically tuned for each plant because like every person, each plant is a bit different from the rest (even if they're from the same kind) and we wanted to provide each plant with his own needs.

 ### The system structure
-We used the SH sensor in order to measure the soil humidity. the sensors send data to Thingspeak.
-The system calculates the VPD of each plant and
+We used the capacitive soil moisture sensor in order to measure the soil moisture capacity. the sensors data is uploaded to our Thingspeak channel.
+The system calculates the moisture in the soil for each plant and if the soil moisture capacity drops below 42%, a solenoid valve is turned on and the plant is irrigated.

-We started by building a prototype that measures the soil humidity for one plant.
-When the humidity was ≤ 41%, the prototype irrigated the plant until the soil reached 100% humidity.
+We started by building a prototype that measures the soil moisture capacity for one plant.
+When the moisture was ≤ 41%, the prototype irrigated the plant until the s.m passed 41%.

 ### The prototype
 ![Prototype](https://user-images.githubusercontent.com/91986255/179000675-68276c4d-32a7-4e2e-b659-fc2c33ef77c8.jpeg)

-Then, we wanted to make the irrigation for crops.
-We made it with one ESP and attached it 4 different SH sensors, relays and irrigation systems.
+Then, we wanted to use the system in order to monitor several plants at a time.
+We made it with one ESP and attached it 4 different SM sensors, relays, valves and irrigation systems.
-We encountered an issue of readings that are not received from all the SH sensors, which caused the irrigation system to not work.
+When we ran the system we saw we're not getting any readings from 2 specific sensors and thus leaving two plants un-irrigated :(
-After 3 hours of investigation, we understood that the problem was that the ESP was low-end and didn't support connection of 4 different sensors simultaniously, but only 2.
-In addition we saw that one of the ESP pins was bent on the breadboard
+After browsing through the internet and some minor assumptions we concluded that the ESP is unable to support 4 different sensors simultaniously, but only 2.

+Fun story: During our intense 3-hours inverstigation trying to figure out what's the problem, we also tried to switch esps and such.
+As time progressed we discovered we recieve no power to the previously working sensors at all!
+Imagine trying to fix a minor problem and things just keep falling apart.
+Nonetheless we didn't give up and as the hours passed we decided to check the MCU by itself (outside the breadboard).
+We couldn't believe our eyes.
+When we switched esp's, the 3.3V pin had been smashed inside the breadboard and basically did not provide any power to the system.
+A simple bend with the plier and the system was back on track.
 ![Bent pin](https://user-images.githubusercontent.com/91986255/179001783-73ccc5d5-1d0a-473f-ac53-addc0dc241e5.jpeg)

-Therefore, we split the sensors between 2 different ESPs and connected them to the breadboard carefully to not harm the pins.
+As we said, the esp was not suitable for our goal for one system to control more then 2 sensors.
+Therefore, we split the sensors between 2 different ESPs and connected them to the breadboard (carefully) and duplicated the systems in each box.

 ## The final outcome